mconlon17/organization-ontology/docs/source/organizations.rst

 Organizations
 =============

-.. sidebar:: A new ORG ontology

-   In :ref:`VIVO 1 <glossary>`, organizational representation was part of the VIVO ontology.
-In the new VIVO ontology, organizational representation has been removed in favor of a new ORG ontology.
-The ORG ontology is independent of VIVO and can be used in any setting where information about organizations needs to be represented.

-   The ORG ontology is based on |BFO| and is OBO-compliant [#]_

 An organization is any collection of people with a purpose.
 Organizations may be formal/legal, as in the case of universities and corporations, or they may be informal,